mbta/dotcom/docs/ENVIRONMENT.md

 The URL for our CMS.
 You'll need to set this to view any of the static content on the site.

-### `GOOGLE_API_KEY`

-This will ensure any part of the site that uses Google's API will not get rate limited.
-If your work for the MBTA requires a Google API key, you can request one via the [Infrastructure request form](https://form.asana.com/?d=15492006741476&k=yxvoxR2nofLwyXkOpuwrBg).

 ### `ALGOLIA_APP_ID`, `ALGOLIA_SEARCH_KEY`, and `ALGOLIA_WRITE_KEY`

 These keys are used to interact with the Algolia search api.
 The values can be found under the `Api Keys` section in Algolia (you'll need to be added as a team member to get access).